xrdocs/design/_blogs/peering-fabric-test.md

 ## Control-Plane

-The peering fabric design introduces a simplified control-plane built upon IPv4/IPv6 with Segment Routing.
+The Peering Fabric design introduces a simplified control-plane built upon IPv4/IPv6 with Segment Routing.
 In the collapsed design, each peering node is connected to EBGP peers and upstream to the core via standard IS-IS, OSPF, and TE protocols, acting as a PE or LER in a